On the Trade-off between Redundancy and Local Coherence in Summarization: Experimental Setup

-Summary quality was evaluated automatically using $F_{1}$ ROUGE \cite{lin2004rouge} which measures lexical --n-gram-- overlap between extracted summaries and reference summaries, serving as an indicator for relevancy and fluency.
-Even though many issues have been identified when using ROUGE outside its proposed setting \cite{liu-liu-2008-correlation,cohan2016revisiting}, many variations of the original metric have shown strong correlation with human assessment \shortcite{graham2015re,shafieibavani2018graph,fabbri2021summeval}.
-Nevertheless, ROUGE is not designed to appropriately reward semantic and syntactic variation in extracted summaries.
-For this reason, we also evaluate summaries using $F_{1}$ \textsc{BertScore} \cite{zhang2019bertscore} which addresses semantic similarity by comparing contextual embeddings given by a pretrained BERT model.
-In all our experiments, we use SciBERT \cite{beltagy2019scibert} as core pretrained model and apply importance weighting to diminish the effect of non-relevant words (e.g.\ function words) on \textsc{BertScore} values.\footnote{IDF statistics were obtained from documents in the training set of each dataset.} We refer to this metric as \textsc{SciBERT-Score}, SciBS.
+We report F$_1$ ROUGE \cite{lin2004rouge} which measures lexical --n-gram-- overlap between extracted summaries and reference summaries, serving as an indicator for informativeness and relevancy.
+Even though many issues have been identified when using ROUGE outside its proposed setting \cite{liu-liu-2008-correlation,cohan2016revisiting}, many variations of the original metric have shown a strong correlation with human assessment \shortcite{graham2015re,shafieibavani2018graph,fabbri2021summeval}.

-In terms of redundancy and local coherence, we employ a range of metrics which we now elaborate on.
+Nevertheless, ROUGE is not designed to appropriately reward semantic and syntactic variation in summaries.
+For this reason, the semantic relevancy of summaries is assessed using F$_{1}$ BertScore \shortcite{zhang2019bertscore} which addresses semantic similarity by comparing contextual embeddings given by a pretrained BERT model. \textsc{BertScore} has been proven a reliable metric when equipped with importance weighting in highly technical domains such as medical texts \shortcite{miura2021improving,hossain2020covidlies}.
+In all our experiments, we report scores using RoBERTa \cite{roberta-model} as underlying model, and apply importance weighting to diminish the effect of non-content words, e.g.\ function words.\footnote{IDF statistics were obtained from documents in the training set of each dataset.}